Woolaston: Development of the village

-There are plans to develop the dairy into a small housing development.
+Work has begun to develop the dairy into a small housing development.
 Recent developments have consolidated rather than expanded the village footprint.

-Traveling north west from Netherend with its primary school, village shop and 'The Netherend' pub, you pass a Methodist church, then 'Birchwood Road', leading to a housing estate, the 'Ring Fence' a small lane with a number of cottages along it, the 'Rising Sun' one of the village's two public houses and the village allotments.
+Traveling north west from Netherend with its primary school, village shop and 'The Netherend' pub, you pass what was once the Methodist chapel, then 'Birchwood Road', leading to a housing estate, the 'Ring Fence' a small lane with a number of cottages along it, the 'Rising Sun' one of the village's two public houses and the village allotments.

 Woolaston Common is about 1 mile from the main A48 road and north of the main village.
 Here there is a small hamlet of houses and an area of common ground which, for the most part of the year, is covered in bracken.
 Adjoining the common is also another hamlet called Sandtumps.

 Governance

 The village falls in the 'Hewelsfield and Woolaston' electoral ward.
 This ward stretches from Brockweir in the north east to Woolaston.
 The total population of the ward taken at the 2011 census was 1,690.